CrazyMadHacker/ElkStackDeployment/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
 - **Filebeat**: Monitors log files or locations you specify on remote machines that its installed on.
+All the logs are gathered in a central location which makes it easy to search for any suspicious log activity or changes to the file system that are unusual.
 - **Metricbeat**: Detects changes in systesm metrics and different types of error events.
+It's helpful to watch random CPU spikes that could be anything from resources not being distributed correctly to a crypto miner.

 ### Using the Playbooks

 Playbooks are the To-Do list for Ansible that contain the steps to execute on the servers.
 In this case, our playbooks are going to download, install and configure our ELK and beats deployment.
-The playbooks need to be copied to the /etc/ansible directory and it's important that the path and file name of the config files match whats in the playbook.
+The playbooks need to be copied to the /etc/ansible directory and it's important that the path and file name of the config files match what’s in the playbook.

 In order to use the playbook, you will need to have an Ansible already configured.
 We are using the jumpbox for this purpose.